microsoft/microcode/README.md

 > MicroCode is still in **beta** development and might change in the future.
 Post your suggestions or questions on the [forum](https://forum.makecode.com/c/60).

-Microsoft MicroCode is a tile-based language and editor, for young coders and coders with disabilities, targeting the [BBC micro:bit V2](https://microbit.org).
+Microsoft MicroCode is a tile-based language and editor, for young and variable learners, targeting the [BBC micro:bit V2](https://microbit.org).
 MicroCode runs in the browser or directly on hardware with [Arcade-compatible devices](https://arcade.makecode.com/hardware/).

 ![MicroCode screenshot](./docs/images/generated/sample_smiley_buttons.png)